RobotLocomotion/drake/drake/doc/ubuntu.rst

 CMake Environment Variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*Note that this environment variable has already been done if
+*Note that this environment variable has already been set if
 the* :ref:`CMake instructions <cmake_on_older_ubuntu_versions>` *above were followed.*

 If the system-installed version of `CMake`_ is not being used, ensure that the